devcosmos/wedding/README.md

-# Landing page wedding invitation
+# Wedding invitation on the landing page

 ## Colors